Terms of Business

 Credit Card Payments

 You may pay a sum on account of costs, any sum due to us for costs VAT and disbursements by credit card or debit card.
-Please note that credit card payments are subject to a charge of 3% of the sum paid.
 We are unable to accept card payments for any other purpose.
 We may not be able to take a credit card payment for Stamp Duty land Tax and Land Registry fees.

 Where we are acting on behalf of one or more client by signing this agreement you agree to us taking instructions from one of you on behalf of all of the joint clients unless you advise us to the contrary.